zachyutw/expo_rn_practice/Readme.md

 Use Expo Rn to build a dating App that allows users to interact with each other

+## Project Target

+### react

+1. construct a new archive management structure

+### expo

+1. use expo version 39.0
+2. integrate with constants, file systems,
+3. integrate with others

+### typescript

+1. learn how use to typescript
+2. try to resolve every typescript error

+### redux

+1. learn @reduxjs/toolkit
+2. resolve react-redux typescript issues
+3. resolve @reduxjs/toolkit typescript issues
+4. build async thunk action with axios and firebase
+5.

+### firebase

+1. build authorization system
+2. integrate with @reduxjs/toolkit and react-native

 ## Getting Started

 ```